AML Guidance For Estate Agency and Letting Agency Businesses

 Conclusion

-The HMRC’s AML regulations require real estate businesses to implement robust risk assessments and client due diligence along with record-keeping, reporting, staff training and other processes to mitigate the risk of being used as conduits for money laundering.
+The HMRC’s AML regulations require real estate businesses to implement robust risk assessments and client due diligence along with record-keeping, reporting, staff training and other processes to mitigate the risk of regulated businesses being used to launder the proceeds of crime.

-While the checks and processes for risk assessments and client due diligence have traditionally been carried out manually, these methods can often fall short in mitigating risk and saving time.
-However, the right digital solution can address these challenges, allowing businesses to streamline their compliance processes and stay ahead of regulatory demands.
+While the checks and processes for risk assessments and client due diligence have traditionally been carried out manually, these methods can often be time-consuming and ineffective in mitigating risk in an increasingly digital world.
+However, the right digital solution can help address these challenges, allowing businesses to streamline their compliance processes and stay ahead of regulatory demands.

-Amiqus is more than just an anti-money laundering reporting tool – it’s a comprehensive end-to-end onboarding and compliance platform designed to provide a seamless experience for your clients while saving you time and money.
+Amiqus is more than just an anti-money laundering reporting tool – it’s a platform of integrated tools, templates and compliance checks you can trust – designed to support your compliance requirements and provide a seamless, efficient experience for your clients while saving you time and money.

 To find out how Amiqus can support your estate agency or letting agency business, schedule an informal chat with our team today or watch a short personalised demo.